-Alternative exits

-This course consists of two possible awards:

-Undergraduate Certificate in Education (Learning Support)

-Undergraduate Certificate in Education (Exit Point)
+Location Enrolments

+UC - Canberra, Bruce 1

 Enquiries

 Student category Contact details

 Current and Commencing Students Please contact the University Student Centre by Email student.centre@canberra.edu.au or Phone 1300 301 727

 Prospective Domestic Students Email study@canberra.edu.au or Phone 1800 UNI CAN (1800 864 226)

 Download your course guide

 Scholarships

 Find the scholarship that's the right fit for you

 Explore Scholarships

-Printed on 17, May, 2025

 University of Canberra, Bruce ACT 2617 Australia

 +61 2 6201 5111

 ABN 81 633 873 422

 CRICOS 00212K

 TEQSA Provider ID: PRV12003 (Australian University)

 UC acknowledges the Ngunnawal people, traditional custodians of the lands where Bruce campus is situated.
 We wish to acknowledge and respect their continuing culture and the contribution they make to the life of Canberra and the region.
 We also acknowledge all other First Nations Peoples on whose lands we gather.